mwelponer/cpp-pills/README.md

 ## The arrow operator

-If we have an object delared on the stack then to access fields we use ``.`` If we have an object on the heap, created with new, so basically a pointer, we access its fields using ``->`` Indeed -> is a shortcut of *dereference a pointer and use a method* of the dereferenced object.
+If we have an object declared on the stack then to access fields we use ``.`` If we have an object on the heap, created with new, so basically a pointer, we access its fields using ``->`` Indeed -> is a shortcut of *dereference a pointer and use a method* of the dereferenced object.
 Therefore, when we use the word ``this`` inside the definition of a class, that is the pointer to the actual object we use ``this->``